kamilion/customizer/README.md

 Customizer is stable and not under active development.

 The original repository is kept as "old stable", which is subject to tentative updates of bug fixes and clean up.
-This supports up to Ubuntu 14.04.
+Recent releases require Python 2.7 and Qt 4, and support remastering up to Ubuntu 14.04.
 Future development has moved to the fork, which aims to migrate the code to Python 3 and Qt 5.
 The fork will support newer releases of Ubuntu.

 This repository
 ---------------